fts-workshop/fts17.github.io/submission.md

 * Algorithms for performance optimization in the presence of faults
 * Techniques and algorithms for rollback recovery

+<h3>Paper Categories</h3>

+Authors are invited to submit either a full (8-page) paper or a short/work-in-progress (4-page) paper.

 <h3>Proceedings</h3>
 Proceedings of this workshop will be published in CD format and will be available at the conference (together with the IEEE Cluster conference proceedings).
 The accepted papers will be included in and indexed by the IEEE CS digital library.

 **Extended versions of the best submissions will be published on a special issue of IJHPCA**

 <h3>Submission Instructions</h3>
 * Camera-ready version of accepted papers must be compliant with the IEEE Xplore format for publication.
 * Submissions must be in PDF format.
-* Submissions are required to be within 8 pages (All inclusive).
+* Submissions are required to be within 8 pages (all inclusive).
 * Authors with accepted papers may purchase additional up to 2 pages.
 * Submissions must be single-spaced, 2-column pages in IEEE Xplore format.
 * Submissions are NOT double-blind.